PEOPLE Management Strategies: A No-Nonsense Guide for Managers

 Image Source: https://www.shrm.org/executive-network/insights/people-strategy/research-insights-diverse-views-effective-management-winter-2024?utm_source=chatgpt.com

 People managers shape the entire employee experience.
 A SHRM survey has found that US workers are more satisfied with their job, deeply committed to their organization, and stay loyal when they have a highly effective people manager.
-This creates a ripple effect of:

-The P.E.O.P.L.E Framework
+What Is The P.E.O.P.L.E Framework?

 1. P - Purpose